 Click on that and you will see this:

 Simply choose which country you want to browse from.
 For example, the United Kingdom will give you BBC iPlayer.
 Browsing from the US will get you US-only sites such as Hulu and certain geo-blocked videos on YouTube and IMDB.
 Or maybe you want to give your spies and enemies a migraine and randomly choose a country for a few hours.

 Tap on the one you want, make sure the tick mark is next to it, then tap on the VPN slider button at the top.
 When the button goes green and the status says “Connected”, that’s it.
 You are officially in another country.
 Congratulations.

 And just to show you that it works, I am in Würzburg, Germany.
 But when I chose United Kingdom and connected, I went to WhatIsMyIP and it said I was living in Maidenhead in England.

 And that is how easy it is to set up a Virtual Private Network on your iPhone.
 I highly recommend you give Tunnelbear a go.
 If you don’t want to pay for it, then free users get 500MB of data every month, which really isn’t a lot.
-But you can get an extra 1GB a month by tweeting on Twitter about the service.
 Start as a free user, get your 1.5GB a month free and see how you like it.
 I’m sure you’ll soon be tempted, like I was, to upgrade to that $5 a month plan.